 The IHRS NanoNet doctoral candidate Jingjing Ye, hosted by the Department of Physics and Geo Science, Univ Leipzig, was awared the Best Poster Prize 2016 for her poster "Nano-electronic components built from DNA templates" presented at the IHRS NanoNet International Workshop 2016 on August 30, 2016.
-The second prize was awarded to Filip Kilibarda and the third prize went to Dmitry Skidin.
+The second prize was awarded to Filip Kilibarda and Ahmed Omair (not on the photograph), and the third prize went to Dmitry Skidin.

 The IHRS NanoNet welcomes two new PhD candidates: Filip KILIBARDA and Bilal Muhammad KHAN